How to migrate from JUnit 4 to JUnit 5: a step-by-step guide

 Using the class level annotation @EnableRuleMigrationSupport in the org.junit.jupiter.migrationsupport.rules package enables you to avoid refactoring existing code lines that use the above rules.

-And that should be it!
-Now you should have a better understanding of the differences between JUnit 4 and JUnit 5, and the above information should help you manage a smooth migration process.
-For a definitive guide with extended examples on GitHub, we recommend checking out Arho Huttunen’s excellent guide!
+That concludes our JUnit 4 to 5 migration guide.
+You should now have a better understanding of the differences between JUnit 4 and JUnit 5 and how to make the migration process work.
+For a fully automated solution, you can use our migration tool to handle the entire conversion automatically, with no manual changes required.
+For a definitive guide with extended examples on GitHub, we recommend checking out Arho Huttunen's excellent guide.

 Have we missed any steps?
-Do get in touch to let us know!
+Get in touch to let us know!

 Try Symflower in your IDE to generate unit test templates & test suites